Grubbsy1896/discordbots/addons/tempchans/README.md

 # Tempchans
 temp chans is a discord bot cog aimed towards letting users make temporary voice channels to fit a need, when there are no channels available.

+### SETUP
+make sure the main bot file has ample code to direct to this cog.
+Next, setup the following file path.
+ - (path of main bot file)/cogs/configs/tempchannels.json

+Then start and stop the bot and fill in necessary information into the config.

 ## NOTE
 This cog was made public under the pretense of providing example code to go off of.
 By no means is it perfect.
-See the readme in the root folder for more details.
+See the readme in the root repository folder for more details.

 ## Features